Table of Contents[Hide][Show]

 I’ll start with simple suggestions and work up to solutions for more serious allergy problems.

 1. Apple Cider Vinegar

-Apple cider vinegar is an age old remedy that is often suggested for a variety of health conditions.
+Apple cider vinegar is an age old remedy that is often recommended for a variety of health conditions.
 I’ve personally used it for allergy relief (and heartburn relief) with great success.
 The theory is that its ability to reduce mucous production and cleanse the lymphatic system makes it useful for allergies.
-It is also said to help digestion, weight loss and more so it is worth a try!
+It is also said to help digestion, weight loss, and more so it is worth a try!

-What I did: I mixed a teaspoon of organic, unfiltered apple cider vinegar with “The Mother” (that part is important) into a glass of water and drank this three times a day.
+What I did: When allergies hit, I mixed a teaspoon of organic, unfiltered apple cider vinegar with “The Mother” (that part is important) into a glass of water and drank this three times a day.
 “The Mother” is simply a colony of beneficial bacteria present in some organic and unfiltered ACV brands.
 Check the label, it should list if it contains it.

 Surprisingly, I’ve heard this recommended by conventional and alternative doctors, and it seems that it doesn’t really have a downside.
 It is recommended to use previously boiled or distilled water, not water straight from the tap (because, parasites … I don’t really like to think about it!)